sstark/pydrink/README.md

      Please review or change the contents and run this command again.

 Now you can open `drinkrc` and customize it before proceeding.
-See next chapter for details.
-Most importantly you will want to add the DRINKBASEURL parameter to it.
-If you have a shared home directory (e. g.
-NFS) and your drink repository is located on it, you likely want to adjust your TARGET parameter to not use the hostname, but some broader term.
+See next chapter for details (and then jump back here).
+Most importantly you will want to make at least one of these changes to it before proceeding:

+  - Add a **DRINKBASEURL** parameter to it.
+  - If you have a shared home directory (e. g.
+NFS) and your drink repository is located on it, you likely want to adjust your **TARGET** parameter to not use the hostname, but some broader term.
+  - Adjust the location where your drink repository will be created.
+For that, change to **DRINKDIR** parameter to point to some (not yet existing) directory.
+This can be relative to your home.

 If you are happy with your `drinkrc`, run `drink -b` again: